 Many types of headaches are so severe that they interfere with our daily lives — these include tension, cluster, or migraine headaches.
-The most common headache treatments are over-the-counter pain relievers or opioid, but recent research suggests that treating headaches with CBD oil is a promising new option.
+The most common headache treatments are over-the-counter pain relievers or opioid, but according to CBS News, recent research suggests that treating headaches with CBD oil is a promising new option.

 Whether you suffer from chronic headaches or only experience them once in a while, proper treatment starts with knowing what type of headache, triggers, and relief options you have.

 Different types of headaches come with varying symptoms and levels of severity and are often easily self-diagnosed, but talking with your doctor is always a good idea to be sure you’re on the right path to treatment.

 Tension headaches are the most common type of headache which affect women more than men but 80 percent of adults suffer from them, and this can become a chronic condition with symptoms worsening over time, so the safety and side effects of any treatment you use for your tension headaches are important.